Samriddhi-98/HELP-NGO-Country-Segmentation-using-Unsupervised-Learning-/README.md

- Country Segmentation using Unsupervised Learning for HELP International This project is a case study for HELP International, a non-governmental organization that wants to expand its operations.
+# Country Segmentation using Unsupervised Learning for HELP International
+This project is a case study for HELP International, a non-governmental organization that wants to expand its operations.
 To do so efficiently, they need to know which countries require their help the most, based on various socio-economic and health indicators.

-We use unsupervised machine learning (clustering) to group countries based on their development levels.
+Used unsupervised machine learning (clustering) to group countries based on their development levels.

 🎯 Project Goal
 The main objective is to: